 Stroll around Broome town (and shop its pearls)

 A jaunt into Broome reveals pearl boutiques, galleries, pubs, cafés and colourful, multicultural Saturday, Sunday and full moon night markets at Broome Courthouse.
 The pearl strip on Dampier Terrace is home to some of the world’s most luxe pearl brands – all sourcing South Sea pearls from Broome.
-Pop in and try on a string of white or gold-hued spheres at Kailis, Allure, Willie Creek and Cygnet Bay Pearls showrooms.
+Pop in and try on a string of white or gold-hued spheres at Kailis, Allure, Willie Creek, Jewels of the Kimberley and Cygnet Bay Pearls showrooms.
 Nearby, find out the story behind the historic pearling industry at Pearl Luggers.

 Embark on an epic Kimberley cruising adventure